niemopen/niem-naming-design-rules/ndr6src.md

   }
 }
 ```
-<center><i><a name="fig4-28"></a>Figure 4-28: Equivalent XML and JSON messages from a CCC type augmented with an attribute</i></center><p/>
+<figcaption><a name="fig4-28">Figure 4-28: Equivalent XML and JSON messages from a CCC type augmented with an attribute</a></figcaption>

 ### 4.15.5 Augmenting a CSC type with an attribute

 A CSC type is also augmented with an attribute property by addding an `xs:attribute` to the complex type definition.
 This must be done in a subset schema document for the augmented namespace.
 The attribute reference must include *appinfo* to specify the augmenting namespace.
-Figure 4-29 shows the XSD representation of `nc:DirectionCodeType` augmented with the attribute `ex:magneticIndicator`, and the equivalent CMF.
-Figure 4-30 shows part of an XML message that includes this augmentation, and the equivalent JSON message.
+[Figure 4-29](#fig4-29) shows the XSD representation of `nc:DirectionCodeType` augmented with the attribute `ex:magneticIndicator`, and the equivalent CMF.
+[Figure 4-30](#fig4-30) shows part of an XML message that includes this augmentation, and the equivalent JSON message.

 ```
   <xs:complexType name="DirectionCodeType">